 SpiderOak ONE and Groups are intended to back up user files, not to clone or back up systems.
 Our design works well for the intended use, but any rsync-like tool that runs in userspace would be a bad choice to make a system clone.
-Cloning your system is an excellent idea; we're just not a good tool for that.
+Cloning your system is an excellent idea; we're just not the right tool for that.

 In case of disaster, restore the system using your system clone tool, your user files from SpiderOak ONE or Groups, and you are done.